 USCIS is a government agency responsible for the administration of immigration and naturalization functions and establishing immigration services and policies.

 The EB5 program, administered by the USCIS, allots 10,000 visas per year for aliens (and their families) whose investment creates or preserves at least ten full-time jobs for U.S. workers.
-Three thousand of these visas are set-aside for aliens who invest through Regional Centers such as the Milwaukee Regional Center.
+Three thousand of these visas are set-aside for aliens who invest through Regional Centers.

 No, you do not need any prior business experience.
 And you are not required to demonstrate any minimum level of education.
 The only requirement is that you have the investment capital, and proof that the funds are legal.

 Not at all.
 There are no requirements for language with the program.
 Please contact our office for assistance with translation.